RAS-University/robotic-courses/docs/MPC.md

 $$
 \min_{\substack{u_{1}, \ldots, u_{T} \\ x_{1}, \ldots, x_{T}}} \sum_{t=1}^{T} g_{t}(x_{t}, u_{t}) = V_{1}(x_{1}) = V_{1}(f_{0}(X_{0}, u_{0}))
 $$
-The problem are nested minimizations, we can solve them recursively.
+The problem are nested minimization, we can solve them recursively.

 <u>Derivation of the discrete-time Riccati equation (DARE):</u>

 We us **Dynamic programming** to solve the discrete-time LQR problem.
-The idea is to break down the optimization problem into smaller subproblems and solve them recursively.
+The idea is to break down the optimization problem into smaller subproblem and solve them recursively.
 We can first look at the last stage of the optimization problem, at that terminal-step, the solution is trivial as there is no future cost to consider (no input anymore).
 $$
 V_T(x_T) = g_T(x_T)
 $$